phoracek/noplacelikehome/lab/README.md

 4. Save it and install it.
 5. Enable BTHome from HA Devices menu.

+I have issues with my ESP32 dev kit - the Bluetooth reception is very low.

 ### Flash temperature and humidity sensor

 Using <https://github.com/pvvx/ATC_MiThermometer>.
 Flashed from Chrome running on Windows - Android and Fedora struggle with Bluetooth.